Men’s Mental Health Treatment

 Mental health disorders have complex causes.
 Although scientists don’t have exact answers, some of the possible causes include:

-Genetics – Mental health disorders can be passed down in families.
-Researchers have found that several genes impact your risk of mental illness, as well as how these genes interact with your environment.
+Mental health disorders can be passed down in families.
+Researchers find several genes impact your risk of mental illness, as well as how these genes interact with your environment.
 Factors like stress and trauma can trigger a mental health disorder in someone who has the genes that make them susceptible to it.

 Unique Challenges for Men With Mental Health Disorders